 The data on the state of degradation of the Jelly-FAD materials provided by vessels allowed the evaluation of some of its elements, e.g. the raft (i.e. bamboo structure and cotton canvas), the main rope (i.e. cotton and polyethylene ropes), and the cube (i.e. bamboo structure and cotton canvas).
 However, the low number of observations for these elements during the monitored period makes robust analysis difficult.
-In the case of the bamboo structure of both the raft and the cube, the condition was good in a high percentage of the observations during the 7 months after deployment.
-There were observations of the absence of the cube from the third month onwards, although the absence of the studied element was more significant in the case of the cotton canvas.
+In the case of the bamboo structure of both the raft and the cube, the condition was considered "good" in a high percentage of the observations during the 7 months after deployment.
+There were observations of the absence of the cube from the third month onwards, which was particularly significant in the case of the cotton canvas.
 This absence of the cotton canvas was observed in both the raft and the cube.
-The data showed a high percentage of observations in state 4 (absence of the element) from the third month onwards in both cases.
-Both cotton and polyethylene ropes showed high percentages of observations were scarce, which did not allow us to analyse the degradation of these elements.
-There was not evident differences between cotton and polyethylene ropes based on the observations made by the vessels (Figure 10).
+The data showed a high percentage of observations in state 4 (absence of the element) from the third month onwards in both the raft and the cube.
+Both cotton and polyethylene ropes showed high percentages of observations in state 1 "good condition" until the sixth month after deployment.
+From this month onwards, observations were scarce, which did not allow analysing the degradation of these elements.
+There was no evident differences between cotton and polyethylene ropes based on the observations made by the vessels (Figure 10).